qball1809/App-Store/Beta-V3.md

 * Questions
   * Start by checking the [Wiki](https://github.com/ukdtom/WebTools.bundle/wiki) first please
   * If you still have a question during beta testing, it should be asked in our Slack
+* Wiki
+  * If you have ideas/changes to our [Wiki](https://github.com/ukdtom/WebTools.bundle/wiki) then please use our Slack

 ### Signup